Joojist/IonicApp/README.md

 - Open the browser's developer tools (usually by pressing F12 or right-clicking and selecting "Inspect").
 - Toggle the device toolbar to simulate a mobile device.
 You can usually find this option in the developer tools menu or by pressing `Ctrl + Shift + M`.
 - Reload the page to see the app in device mode.

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.
-Contributions are welcome!